Best Under-Desk Walking Pads to Hit Your Step Goal in 2026

 Do walking pads damage floors or desks?

 They can if used without a mat or on uneven surfaces.
-Floor protection and stable placement are essential.
+A floor protection mat and stable, level placement are essential.

 Final Thoughts